-Select ones with bigger and put them into Hashtags.org to identify their popularity.
+Select ones with bigger ones and put them into Hashtags.org to identify their popularity.
 Use ones with at least 60 tweets per hour.

 I selected the ‘Intelligent Post Variations’ option to make my social posts more appealing and engaging.
-Usually, when using intelligent post variations, ContentStudio will scrape a few sentences from the original article and use it as the post description.
-It makes the social posts are shared by you manually too. (non-spam looking)
+Usually, when using intelligent post variations, ContentStudio will scrape a few sentences from the original article and use them as the post description.
+It makes the social posts shared by you manually too. (non-spam looking)

 ContentStudio is the best social media automation tool I have found so far.
-Replug is also a partner service of ContentStudio.
-With both tools, you can entirely take your social media efforts to an entirely new level.

 How to create an automation campaign for the blog